S0AndS0/Perinoid_Pipes/Documentation/Paranoid_Pipes_Warnings.md

 > is low.
 > or build an entropy seeder.

-7. `--output-parse-recipient` and `--output-rotate-recipient` options are **required** if `--help` option is excluded from script command line options.
+7. `--output-parse-recipient` and `--enc-parsing-output-rotate-recipient` options are **required** if `--help` option is excluded from script command line options.

 > these email addresses maybe the same or different, but must be passed via